whereareiam/Configura/docs/GETTING_STARTED.md

 - **Gradle or Maven**

 ### Install the library
-See Installation in the project `README.md`.
-In short, publish locally and add the dependency.
+Use JitPack as described below or see Installation in the project `README.md`.

 <details>
   <summary>Gradle (Kotlin DSL)</summary>